leonadsouza/database/non-cdb-database-in-exacs/create-db-home-using-oci-console/create-db-home-using-oci-console.md

    ![Completion of DB home creation for ExaDB-D](./images/create-db-home-state2.png "Completion of DB home creation for ExaDB-D")

-10. You can verify the **Database Home Path** details as shown below.
+10. You can view the DB Home path details in the console under the **Database Home Information** tab, with the title  **Database Home Path**  as shown below.

    ![DB Home path details on ExaDB-D](./images/db-home-path-details.png "DB Home path details on ExaDB-D")